DCA Europe

 Interested in the final report?

 The final report of task Group 2 was published as DCA Technical Information No. 6 in March 2023.
 The publication is free of charge for members and is now available for download in the members area.
 External interested parties can order the information for a fee.
-The English version of Technical Information No. 6 is still being prepared.
 External interested parties can order the information for a fee.

 Further information is available in the members area.